CamdenParsons/melanoma-project/README.md

 ## Starting the Keras server

-Below you can see the image we wish to classify, some cancer, but more specifically a _beagle_:
+Below you can see the image we wish to classify, some cancer, but more specifically a Actinic keratoses:

 ![cancer](cancer.JPG)